Back to Home Page or

 Contents Page or Paranormal or Index

 meaning that apparently it is a technique of mind over matter through

 invisible means.
 Examples of PK are movements of objects, bending of

 metals, and determining the outcome of events.
 It can occur spontaneously

 and deliberately which indicates it is both an unconscious and conscious

 The term psychokinesis is derived from the Greek words psyche

-meaning "to move."
-The occurrences of PK have been recorded since
+The occurrences of PK have been recorded since ancient times.
+The

-luminosities, apports, and other physical phenomena attributed to holy persons
+apports, and other physical phenomena attributed to holy persons and

 around the world.
 Such phenomena is recorded in the Bible, especially in